justin-p/my-notes-and-snippets/cheatsheets/mysql.md

 6 rows in set (0.00 sec)
 ```

-## IN
+## In

 match for 'array' (list) of vales.
-can also be used on subquerys
+Can also be used on sub query's.

 ```sql
 SELECT first_name, last_name FROM students WHERE last_name IN ('Cooper','Sanders','Johnson');